klmnden/azure-docs.tr-tr/articles/event-hubs/event-hubs-dotnet-standard-getstarted-receive-eph.md

     }
     ```

-## <a name="write-a-main-console-method-that-uses-the-simpleeventprocessor-class-to-receive-messages"></a>İletileri almak için SimpleEventProcessor sınıfını kullanan bir ana konsol yöntemi yazma
+## <a name="update-the-main-method-to-use-simpleeventprocessor"></a>SimpleEventProcessor’ı kullanmak için Ana yöntemi güncelleştirme

 1. Aşağıdaki `using` deyimlerini Program.cs dosyasının üst kısmına ekleyin.